 Cordwainer Smith’s novelette “Alpha Ralpha Boulevard” is a central component of his future history, marking the onset of the period he called the Rediscovery of Man.
 Though it has come to be regarded as a classic, the story’s title, the behavior and fate of its central characters, and its underlying autobiographical sources have all retained an air of mystery.
 This paper argues that in writing “Alpha Ralpha Boulevard” Smith confronted his feelings about his divorce from his first wife, stressed the value of simple human kindness in his treatment of others, and thereby dissolved a serious and years-long writer’s block.

-TheAtlantic.com has just published an article marking the centenary of Cordwainer Smith.
-I have an article upcoming in Science Fiction Studies, “Building Alpha Ralpha Boulevard,” which will be published pretty close to Linebarger’s centenary, July 11.
+TheAtlantic.com published an article marking the centenary of Cordwainer Smith.
+My own article in Science Fiction Studies, “Building Alpha Ralpha Boulevard,” was published pretty close to Linebarger’s centenary, July 11, 2013.